The Guide to Swimming with Manta Rays in Fiji© FijiPocketGuide.com

 How to Increase Your Chances of a Successful Swim

-Aside from visiting Fiji in the manta ray season (see the section at the beginning of this island), give yourself enough time at the resort where you’ve chosen to swim with manta rays.
-At least three days is usually enough to get at least one successful swim in.
-Bear in mind that there are loads of other activities you can be doing at resorts for the times you’re not swimming with the rays.
+Aside from visiting Fiji in the manta ray season (see the section at the beginning of this chapter), give yourself enough time at the resort where you’ve chosen to swim with manta rays.
+At least three days are usually enough to get at least one successful swim in.

 Conservation of manta rays is of significant importance in Fiji, which the resorts offering manta ray tours take very seriously.
 Be sure to listen to your tour guide’s briefing on how to behave around the rays.
 Scaring the manta rays off for unruly behaviour is a sure-fire way to ruin a swim for everyone.